pvcraven/web-development-class/source/semester_2/assignments/save_form_data/save_form_data.rst

 * Forcing the user to hit refresh is a bad idea.
 Write JavaScript to clear to load our new data automatically after the insert.
 (Make sure the old data is cleared out.)
+* Remember, you need to put that code inside the anonymous function, not after it.
+The code after the ``ajax`` call is run immediately, and does not wait for the ``ajax`` call to finish.
 * Test.

 Turn it in